-The eleven regional health authorities are responsible for the direct delivery of core mental health services to clients (10 in rural/northern Manitoba, 1 in Winnipeg).
+The eleven regional health authorities had been responsible for the direct delivery of core mental health services to clients (10 in rural/northern Manitoba, 1 in Winnipeg).
+In 2012/13, those authorities were amalgamated into five authorities.
 These services are delivered through the Community Mental Health Program by different types of service providers, including Community Mental Health Workers, Intensive Case Managers, Employment Development Counsellors and Proctors.